klalicki/dweb2/src/content/classes/08-wireframing/slides.md

 ---

 This means that we can write larger pieces of text content in Markdown, and keep our Astro files focused on layout and structure, making them easier to read.

+---

+## Wireframing

+Wireframing is a way to plan out the structure and layout of a website before we start building it.

+Wireframes are simple, low-fidelity sketches/diagrams that show the basic layout and structure of a webpage, without any detailed design elements.

+---

+## Goals for Wireframing

+- figure out rough layout/structure/flow of site
+- identify key components we will need to design/build
+- plan how sections of the site will change between desktop and mobile views

+---

+## How to Wireframe

+Today we'll look at Balsamiq, a popular wireframing tool.

+You can also use Figma, Miro, or even just pen and paper!

+---

+## Individual Meetings

+Let's discuss your project idea and content.